Total Generalized Variation for Piecewise Constant Functions on Triangular Meshes with Applications in Imaging: Literature Review and Background Material

 Here $\jump{u}$ denotes the scalar jump of $u$ across an edge; see \eqref{eq:definition_of_scalar_jump}.
-Since $\nabla u$ is zero inside each triangle, so will be the minimizer for $\bw$.
+Moreover, $\abs{\cdot}_2$ denotes the Euclidean norm of a vector.
+Since for piecewise constant functions~$u$, $\nabla u$ is zero inside each triangle, so will be the minimizer for $\bw$.
 Then one is left with $\TGV_{(\alpha_0, \alpha_1)}^2(u) = \alpha_1 \TV(u)$ since all terms except for the first vanish.
-This shows that in order to exploit the additional features of the TGV-seminorm in a discrete setting, an appropriate discrete interpretation of \eqref{eq:section_TGV_infdim_fenchel_sym} is necessary.
+This shows that in order to exploit the additional features of the TGV-seminorm in a discrete setting, an appropriate discrete interpretation of \eqref{eq:section_TGV_infdim_fenchel_nonsym} is necessary.
 We review existing approaches in the following subsection.